The Toothy Truth: Exploring The Unique Mouth Of A Sea Turtles

 Next time you see a sea turtle, look closely near its eyes.
 The white deposits are crystallized salt โ€“ evidence of the turtle’s hardworking salt glands maintaining fluid and electrolyte balance!

-ALSO READ: What Does A Sea Turtle Nest Look Like?
+ALSO READ: What Are Sea Turtle Shells Used For?

 Breathing and Swallowing Air for Diving